 The advantages of green architecture are countless.
 According to TERI estimates, if all buildings in Indian urban areas are made to adopt green building concepts, India can save more than 8,400 megawatts of power, which is enough to light 550,000 homes a year!

 There are five essentials that go into making a building green.
 Let’s see what these are and how they are implementable:

--- Sustainable Site Design : Preserve key environment elements create minimum urban spread and minimise needless destruction of urban land.
+-- Sustainable Site Design: Preserve key environmental elements to create a minimum urban spread and minimize needless destruction of urban land.

--- Water Quality And Conservation : Preserve natural water cycle of the area.
-Develop and implement water harvesting to minimise dependence on local supply.
+-- Water Quality And Conservation: Preserve the natural water cycle of the area.
+Develop and implement water harvesting to minimize dependence on local supply.

--- Energy and Environment : Maximize the use of renewable energy and other low impact energy sources.
-Building performance should exceed minimum International Energy Code (IEC) compliance level by 30-40%.
+-- Energy and Environment: Maximize the use of renewable energy and other low-impact energy sources.
+Building performance should exceed the minimum International Energy Code (IEC) compliance level by 30-40%.

--- Indoor Environmental Quality : Utilize the best possible conditions in terms of indoor air quality, ventilation, and thermal comfort, access to natural ventilation and day lighting.
+-- Indoor Environmental Quality: Utilize the best possible conditions in terms of indoor air quality, ventilation, thermal comfort, access to natural ventilation, and daylighting.

 The market for green buildings in India is just scratching the surface.
 While only 5% of the buildings that can be called green, the market in India is expected to double by 2022, which will be valued between USD 35-50 BN.

 According to the Indian Green Building Council (IGBC), India has achieved 7.17 billion sq ft of ‘Green Building Footprint’.

 According to the Leadership in Energy & Environmental Design (LEED), Maharashtra ranks first in green buildings in India, followed by Karnataka, Haryana, Tamil Nadu, and Uttar Pradesh.